Welcome, Parents and Family, to Greek life at Wright State University!

 There are costs associated with membership in a Greek organization, but these costs are reasonable considering the benefits.
+Benefits include scholarship opportunities provided only to members, leadership training for members, insurance coverage to the chapter, and to cover the costs of the National Organization.
 The fees will likely be higher during the quarter you join, but these fees often cover costs associated with the membership badge and a subscription to the national magazine.
 The fees vary from chapter to chapter and many offer payment plans.
 Be sure to ask each chapter about the required fees during recruitment.

 Greeks are elitist, racist, and sexist

 It’s easy for a person to make rash assumptions and judgments about things he or she is not familiar with.
 Unfortunately, the terms “elitist, racist, and sexist” are very grave accusations, and to stereotype Greeks as having prejudices is unfair and incorrect.
 These stereotypes are especially inapplicable to Wright State’s Greek community, as steps are taken on a regular basis to reach out to the campus and community.
 The Wright State Greek community welcomes people of all backgrounds and actively educates all members about the importance and value of diversity.

 Many people argue that because fraternities only recruit men and sororities only recruit women that the two institutions are sexist.
 What these people fail to realize is that federal law exempts fraternities and sororities from Title IX guidelines.
 Greek chapters are social living organizations and are therefore not required to be coeducational.
 Wright State fraternities and sororities interact on a regular basis, and the Greek community sponsors educational programs on sexual harassment, abuse, and acquaintance rape annually.